MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 #### Enable your item in the monitoring hub filter pane

-To add your item to the filter pane, define a new property in the item frontend manifest: set `supportedInMonitoringHub` to `true`.
+To add your item to the filter pane, define a new property in the item frontend manifest and set `supportedInMonitoringHub` to `true`.

 #### Integrate with job quick actions